bahyhelmihp/data-preparation/README.md

 - **Tugas 1 - PDIB - Notebook.ipynb**: Notebook of Data Preparation Process (Comments Included)
 - **data-t1.csv**: Raw Dataset
 - **data-t1-result.csv**: Final Dataset (Cleaned & Prepared)

+### Disclaimer
+- The full report and comments in the notebook were written in Bahasa Indonesia.
+Hoping the English version will be available any time soon!